bertramdev/less-asset-pipeline/README.md

 LESS Asset Pipeline
 ==========================

+**MOVED**: This project has moved to a sub project of the main asset-pipeline repository [http://github.com/bertramdev/asset-pipeline](http://github.com/bertramdev/asset-pipeline)

 The `less-asset-pipeline` is a plugin that provides LESS support for the asset-pipeline static asset management plugin.

 For more information on how to use asset-pipeline, visit [here](http://www.github.com/bertramdev/asset-pipeline).